VirgilSecurity/virgil-cli/README.md

 ## KMS Commands

 ### Create a KMS Public Key

-This command is used to create new KMS Server Public Keys
+This command is used to create new `KMS Server Public keys`:
 ```bash
 $ virgil kms create <key_alias>
 ```

 ### Create a KMS Private Key

-This command is used to Generate new KMS Client Private Key
+This command is used to Generate a new `KMS Client Private Key`:
 ```bash
 $ virgil kms client-private
 ```

 ### List KMS Public Keys

-This command is used to list all KMS Public keys for Pure Application
+This command is used to list all `KMS Public Keys` for Pure Application:
 ```bash
 $ virgil kms list
 ```

 ### Get KMS Update Token

-This command is used to getting Update Token from service
+This command is used to getting KMS Update Token from service:
 ```bash
 $ virgil kms get-update-token <key_alias>
 ```

 ### Rotate KMS Keys

-This command is used to rotate KMS Server Public Keys KMS Client Private Key
+This command is used to rotate `KMS Server Public Keys` and `KMS Client Private Key`:
 ```bash
 $ virgil kms rotate <client_private_key> <server_public_key> <update_token>
 ```

 ### Delete KMS Update Token

-This command is used to finish the rotation process and delete KMS Update Token
+This command is used to finish the rotation process and delete KMS Update Token:
 ```bash
 $ virgil kms delete-update-token <key_alias>
 ```